 An introduction to cellular and subcellular aspects of living organisms.
 Includes a study of basic chemistry, biological molecules, cells, enzymes, metabolism, classical genetics, and molecular genetics.

-Corequisites: Registration in BIO 120D is required.
+Corequisites: Concurrent registration in BIO 120D is required.
 Offered: Fall, Spring.
 Special Notes: This course is intended for nursing and other science related majors.

 BIO 120D • Introduction to Molecular and Cellular Biology Lab 1 Credit